 Proverbs 23:7 says, “For as he thinks in his heart, so is he.”
 One of the most valuable things I’ve learned is that we become what we think about.
 Humans are deeply influenced by what goes on in our heads.
 Our goal isn’t to escape problems because we can’t.
 Our goal is to focus on the positive instead of the negative.
 There are so many wonderful blessings that we’ve been given: amazing clients, an expert team, potential business growth, etc. How often do we take for granted the freedoms we enjoy, our family, or even the ability to walk or to see?
 At Blue Compass, we desire to focus our thoughts on the good, not the bad.

 If worries about cash flow or company growth crawl into my head I try rejecting them immediately.
 I refuse to be negatively influenced by such thoughts.
 I’m not perfect at avoiding anxiousness, but my quality of life has increased greatly since I’ve committed myself to rejecting worry.

 You may not always be able to control how you feel, but you do you have control over what you think.
 Change your thinking and you will change how you feel.

-1. Good Leaders are Servants, not Bosses
+1. Good Leaders are Servants, Not Bosses

 Years ago, I had an interesting experience that made a huge impact on me.
 A few of my team members and I flew across the country to absorb information from thought leaders at a marketing conference.
-It was a great time with many memorable moments, but the most impactful experience came when we recognized a local company showing off one of their products at a booth.
+It was a great time with many memorable moments, but the most impactful experience came when we recognized a company showing off one of their products at a booth.